AllanJeremy/rain/README.md

   - Teacher can comment on assignment submissions in classroom

 - Teacher can create tests which can be taken by *any student*.
-  - Two types of tests : Open ended tests, Multiple choice (single answer and multiple answer questions)
+  - Two types of tests : Single choice and  Multiple choice questions
   - Teacher can mark tests and send them back to students

 - Teachers can plan classes and schedule classes